 Maintained by the International Institute of Social History and the Netherlands Economic History Archive, the site lists resources related to labor and business and economic history with sections for organizations, journals, exhibitions, conferences, and reference tools.
 Users may either browse the resources alphabetically or enter a keyword search.

 Although general sources are included, this guide focuses specifically on sources for Buffalo and Western New York.
 However, the lists of local sources may suggest to the user the types of additional sources that may be available off-line in other localities to conduct this type of research.
-To locate a library in the area where the company in which you are interested was located, see the Library's Finding a Local Library guide.
+To locate a library in the area where the company in which you are interested was located, see the Find Libraries and Archives page from USA.gov.

 The entries in this online guide link directly to substantive descriptions of special collections in the Library of Congress which contain materials of interest to researchers in a variety of disciplines, including U.S. business and labor history.
 Selected images from some of the collections may also be viewed online.
 Types of materials within each collection that may be of particular interest to the business/labor history researcher have been noted.
 Other business and labor related materials may also be located by searching the Prints and Photographs Division online catalog, the LC Digital Collections, and A Guide to the Microform Collections in the Library of Congress.